Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 ### Configure a custom rendition

-Renditions definitions prior to ACS 6.2 were defined as Spring beans.
+Renditions definitions prior to ACS 6.2 were defined as Spring Beans.
 A rendition as a Spring bean might look like this:
 ```xml
 <bean id="renditionDefinitionHelloWorldRendition" class="org.alfresco.repo.rendition2.RenditionDefinition2Impl">